robotpony/w42/content/blog/2025/why-your-ai-assistant-keeps-failing-a-mental-model-problem.md

 Why are developers surprised by these failures?
 Because they're expecting magic.
 When you think the tool understands your requirements, you don't anticipate the ways it might fail.
 When you realize it's just autocomplete, extremely sophisticated autocomplete, but still autocomplete, the failure modes become more obvious.

-**And, there are BONUS failures** as the technologies are so new.
+**And, there are bonus failures** as the technologies are so new.
 As systems scale, we have seen caching issues, model issues, and standard platform issues and downtime.

 ## What actually works